Note: This post may contain affiliate links. Please see my disclosure page for more details.

 The summer in New York can be miserable; the winter, too.
 Holidays can be magical (for people who like that kind of thing — I’m a bit of a self-admitted Grinch).
 If you don’t care about the weather and just want to visit New York on a budget, January through March offer the best deals on hotel rooms.
 But don’t come during the winter unless you’re prepared for all kinds of weather, including snow storms and frigid-but-freakishly-sunny subzero days.

 I personally think early October is the best time to visit New York — families with kids won’t be traveling this time of year, prices will have gone down a bit from their summer highs, and the weather will be perfectly crisp and fall-ish.
 But be aware that by the end of October it’s not unheard of for there to already be snow!
+I still not-so-fondly remember the freak Halloween snowstorm of 2011.
+Not cool, New York.

 Use the bathroom whenever you can